aikimark/aikimark/_posts/Slicing - 2019-10-26 Lightning Talk.md

 # Slicing
 ### TriPython Lightning Talk 2019-10-24

 Recently, I was answering a question that involved the conversion of a string into a date.
-While coding a solution, I was admiring the ease of doing list splicing in Python.
+While coding a solution, I was admiring the ease of doing list slicing in Python.
 Looking for a syntax documentation, I noticed a __slice()__ item in the list of intrinsic functions.
 I was intrigued and wandered into the forest.

 First, a brief description of the problem...
 The data included string _dates_ in the form __yyyymmdd__.
 The user needed to do some date calculations, so that string needed to be converted into a date object.